J1gsaww/login_by_key_stroke_dynamic/README.md

 A term Project of ITCS461_Computer And Communication Security

+# Project Description
+The primary goal of this project is to enhance the traditional username and password authentication mechanism by incorporating keystroke dynamics.
+By analyzing how a user types their password, our system will provide an additional layer of security to ensure the validity of the user.
+This approach will help to mitigate unauthorized access and improve overall user authentication.

 ## Getting Started

 This project is a starting point for a Flutter application.